bebenlebricolo/events-manager/trunk/readme.txt

 * changed calendar templates to stop using ucfirst() to uppercase month first letters since it breaks some languages and the languages that need it don't capitalize their months anyway
 * fixed anonymous event submitter info not showing in recurring event admin area
 * fixed wrong nav id in BuddyPress (kudos @lyevalley)
-* fixed 'no location' checkbox not remaining checked if event submission returns an validation error
+* fixed 'no location' checkbox not remaining checked if event submission returns a validation error
 * tweaked templates/forms/event/location.php and added some extra output sanitization
 * fixed 404 errors in calendar links to eventful day list for a specific location
 * fixed syncing of tables when WP uses utf8mb4 collation which causes errors when saving emojis in post content